Lymia/CaveBiomeAPI-Compat/README.md

 You can find the original project here: [CaveBiomeAPI](https://www.curseforge.com/minecraft/mc-mods/cavebiomeapi)

+## Installation

+* Remove CaveBiomeAPI from your mods directory.
+* Install SimpleCaveBiomes in its place.

 ## Limitations & Technical Details

 Unlike CaveBiomeAPI, SimpleCaveBiomes does not actually load the biomes into the world, only generates the features